What is Rose?

 Components

-- The STATIC binary
+- STATIC proxy binary

 How Rose works with STATIC